riversideresearch/ucpact/README.md

 ---

 This repository is used to generate UC DSL in a web-based graphical user interface.
-It includes both the uc-pact-webapp and uc-pact-backend-flat repositories as submodules.
 When run via docker compose, both the frontend and backend are built and then run in docker containers.

 ## How to use this repo

-To clone the repository either clone with the `--recurse-submodules` option or after cloning run `git submodule init` followed by `git submodule update`.

-Once this is run, the appropriate submodule folder should be populated with their respective repository code.

-From there, it is fairly simple to get UC-PACT up and running.
+It is fairly simple to get UC-PACT up and running.
 Simply run `docker compose --profile default build` followed by `docker compose --profile default up`.

 If run in daemon mode, you can bring down the containers by running